programarivm/zebra/README.md

 # Cheetah

-Database design methodology that consists in seeding a development database with sample fake data while designing it at the same time.
+Design methodology that consists in seeding a development database with sample fake data while designing it at the same time.

 ---

 ### Set up the Environment

-Create an `.env` file:

-    cp .env.example .env

-Bootstrap the development environment:

     bash/dev/start.sh

+### Load the Fixtures

+    docker exec -itu 1000:1000 cheetah_php_fpm php bin/console doctrine:fixtures:load

 ### To Do